tamari92/kf2-tournament/guidelines.md

 **Members of the Tournament Staff are permitted to participate in the tournament.** Where there may be an appearance of a conflict of interest, a staff member will yield to a counterpart if possible.

 **Tournament Commentators** and **Streamers** who are also playing in the tournament are subject to the following restrictions:
-- Streaming/commentating of ANY matches directly involving the streamer's/commentator's own team is strictly forbidden.
+- Streaming/commentating of ANY matches directly involving the streamer's/commentator's own team is forbidden.
 - For matches in any round of the Group Stage, it is forbidden to stream a match UNLESS the match takes place at a time AFTER the streamer's/commentator's own team's match has already completed for that round.
 - Streaming/commentating is forbidden in the Playoffs stage if the streamer's/commentator's team is still a part of the tournament at the time the match takes place.

+Note that the Tournament Directors shall reserve the right to overrule the above procedures if circumstances warrant it.

 # Section 3: Tournament Structure